Puneet8800/AWS_Cloud_Security_Automations/AWS_iam_Alerting/README.md

 ### Purpose
- The purpose of this automation is to trigger an alert whenever an there is an IAM changes regarding user/role/policy.
+ The purpose of this automation is to trigger an alert whenever there is an IAM changes regarding user/role/policy.

 ### Deployment Options
 AWS Lambda